soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/Milo.md

+Summary: Milo is estranged from her family.
+They are rising aristocrats and secretly extremist Cycladenes.
+Many of her clan are Shynedar-Kai.
+She is ambitious, strategic, and calculating.
+She is smooth-talking and flirtatious, but plays hard-to-get.
+She believes power through magic will allow her to become truly independent of her family.

+---

 Milo el'Milica-Nagin-Gorm-Nagin-Bozidir-Milica-Milo
 Milo
 (she goes by Milo Holystar) is a young drow with a lineage steeped in ambition and intrigue.
 Despite being as the heir to the Mistrun family, rising aristocrats eager to ascend the treacherous ladder of political power, Milo has embarked on a journey to Zagyg's Tower.
 She escaped from her family and is trying to hide her identity while she gains the magical knowledge and influence necessary to secure her freedom from her aristocratic destiny.
 Here's more about her: